From the early days of settlement Christchurch had a range of industries, and a number of well-known New Zealand firms are still based there.

 Software and sport

-Electronics and computing industries have a high profile in Christchurch.
-In 1998 the top sporting venue, Lancaster Park, was renamed Jade Stadium, when naming rights were sold to the locally based Jade Software Corporation Ltd.
+Electronics and computing industries had a high profile in Christchurch.
+In 1998 the top sporting venue, Lancaster Park, was renamed Jade Stadium, when naming rights were sold to the locally based Jade Software Corporation Ltd. It turned out to be a poor investment, because the ground was destroyed as a sporting venue in the 2011 earthquake.

 In 1915 a hydroelectric project at Lake Coleridge produced a continuous supply of power to Christchurch.
 It became a major source of energy for industry.